Cunningham vs Joslin Elementary: Same Grade, Very Different Price Tags

 You might lean toward Joslin if:

-• You value a very small campus where the staff knows every student
+• You value a smaller campus where the staff knows every student

-• Walkability to South Lamar and Zilker is a high priority
+• Proximity to South Lamar and the Manchaca corridor is a high priority

 If I am being honest, the Cunningham zone is one of the better values in Austin ISD right now.
-Three fewer TEA points for $250,000 less?
+Same letter grade, same high school, around $120,000 less in median sale price.
 The math speaks for itself.
-But location is location, and if you want to walk to Barton Springs, that is hard to put a number on.
+But location is location, and if you want to be closer to South Lamar, that is hard to put a number on.

 Frequently Asked Questions